lobehub/lobe-chat/README.md

 Plugins provide a means to extend the [Function Calling][fc-url] capabilities of LobeChat.
 They can be used to introduce new function calls, and even new ways to render message results.

+> **Note**\
-> **👉 Note:** The plugin system is currently undergoing significant development.
+> The plugin system is currently undergoing significant development.
 You can expect to see it in <https://github.com/lobehub/lobe-chat/issues/97>.

 - [@lobehub/lobe-chat-plugins][lobe-chat-plugins]: This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [@lobehub/chat-plugin-sdk][chat-plugin-sdk]: The LobeChat Plugin SDK assists you in creating exceptional chat plugins for Lobe Chat.